Written by Whitney Eakin, PT, DPT, ATC

 - You may miss out on some of the things that are important to you, like being close to family and friends, buying a house, or starting a family.
 But then again, you may not have to “give up” these things.
 There are many therapists that have homes, see their friends and family just as often, or have children and spouses on the road with them.
 You may still be able to pursue some or all of them while also working as a traveler, or maybe you choose to just put them on hold temporarily while you give traveling a shot.

-One of the most amazing things about being a therapist or therapist’s assistant is the flexibility in career paths.
+One of the most amazing things about being a therapist or therapist assistant is the flexibility in career paths.
 Pursuing travel therapy can lead you down some incredible roads if you so choose.

 It’s important to weigh all of your options and determine if travel therapy is the right choice for you straight out of school.
 If you choose this path, you won’t be the first and you certainly won’t be the last.
 And the best part is, choosing to take a travel contract only locks you in for +/- 13 weeks, not the rest of your career, unless you want it to!

-Feel free to contact us if you want to know more about our journeys as travel physical therapists starting as new grads.
+Feel free to contact us if you want to know more about our journey as travel physical therapists starting as new grads.
 We would be happy to mentor you as you consider the path to being a travel therapist too!
+And if you’re ready to get connected with travel therapy recruiters to get your travel journey started, fill out this form & we can get you connected!